Frequently Asked Questions

 14. Where can I get a catalog or a course description?
 In order to provide the most current information, the Grand Valley catalog is online at www.gvsu.edu/catalog.
 The online catalog dates back to 2005-2006, printed catalogs are also available at this link.
 If a course description prior to what is available online is needed, call the Registrar's Office at (616) 331-3327 or email email@example.com.

 15. What is an advisor approval hold?
 How do I get it removed?
 Students whose cumulative GPA falls below 2.0 are required to meet with an advisor to develop a schedule for upcoming semesters.
-Once the student receives the advisor's approval (via a signature on a drop/add form), the hold will be lifted and the students will be able to register via myBanner.
+Once the student receives the advisor's approval (via a signature on a drop/add form) and submits the signed from to the Registrar's Office, the hold will be lifted and the students will be able to register via myBanner.

 17. Where can I find a list of building abbreviations?
 Building locations and abbreviations can be found here.